ems-project/elasticms-dev-docker/README.md

 ##To dos
 - Add an email server docker image in order to be able to debug emails
-- Add a elastic6 docker-compose.yml file
 - Remove the sqlite hotfix framework.yaml file (add Redis support and parametrized the session handler)
 - Explain how to load a sql dump file
-- Explain how to work with a bundle repository
+- Explain how to work with a bundle git repository